“Solarize Yakima” campaign to push adoption of solar-powered energy

-A new campaign to encourage Yakima to adoption of solar-powered energy could be coming soon to the Central Washington city.
+A new campaign to encourage adoption of solar-powered energy could be coming soon to Yakima.

-The Yakima City Council will consider Tuesday an agreement with Spark Northwest, a Seattle-based nonprofit that supports local efforts in Washington and Oregon to invest in solar energy.
+The City Council will consider Tuesday an agreement with Spark Northwest, a Seattle-based nonprofit that supports local efforts in Washington and Oregon to invest in solar energy.

 Under the agreement, Spark Northwest would provide training and technical assistance to a volunteer committee of residents, who would ultimately choose and purchase a solar contractor through a formal public bidding process.